-Documentaries? → are they merely entertainment, or a genuine educational experience? are they sensationalised? → power of the media, etc.
+Documentaries? $\rightarrow$ are they merely entertainment, or a genuine educational experience? are they sensationalised? $\rightarrow$ power of the media, etc.

-Candidates must seek information and opinions from the examiner, and should be given every opportunity to do so (see Section 8, Mark Schemes).
+Candidates must seek information and opinions from the examiner, and should be given every opportunity to do so (see section 6, Mark Schemes).

-The General Conversation section might only cover two or three topic areas, possibly more if the examiner has difficulty finding something the candidate is interested in, or can talk about.
+The General conversation section might only cover two or three topic areas, possibly more if the examiner has difficulty finding something the candidate is interested in, or can talk about.
 Candidates who cannot sustain the conversation at a level appropriate to a 17/18+ examination (when given every opportunity to do so) cannot expect a high mark.